rezaloo75/konnect/README.md

-# Typical Konnect Organization Setup Walkthrough
+# Enterprise Teams setup example

 As a new Konnect account owner, you need to start by setting up your account for use by your end-users.
 This document describes the steps you need to take to do so.
 To illustrate these steps, we will assume a sample scenario that has the following organizational setup.